 Everyone is expected to keep up with the group, so if you envision yourself just going out a few hundred yards and sitting around when we are exploring, don’t sign up for this trip.
 Sometimes you have to paddle hard to keep the wind from pushing you where you don’t want to go, or to stay with the group.
 If we have a hike or picnic at a destination and you don’t want to participate, you must wait.
 Water depth on the Snake river averages 2-3 feet but exceeds 10 feet in some parts.
 We need to take into consideration traditionally strong upstream winds.
 Weather in the Tetons in the fall can occasionally be quite cold, so no water fights are allowed.

 When we are out on Oxbow Bend we are there to watch ducks, birds and possibly mammals.
-We may not paddle much at all, and just sit quietly and watch.
+Some of the time we may not paddle much at all, and just sit quietly and watch.
 We will see more animals if we are very quiet at Oxbow Bend.
-Out on String Lake, or one of the inlets/islands near Colter Bay, where we might have a practice paddle for first timers before we try Oxbow bend, we can have more talking and play.
+Out on String Lake, or one of the inlets/islands near Colter Bay, where we might have a practice paddle for first timers before we try Oxbow bend, we can have more talking.

 We sat in our kayaks and watched this eagle eating a fish for at least fifteen minutes one morning.
 No other people could have watched this from shore as we were in behind a couple of islands.
 Magpies were darting in and sometimes getting a few bits, and seemed to be trying to make the eagle fly away and leave them the fish.